 NEET 2019 Result

-Most important event for all medical aspirants will be declaration of NEET 2019 Result.
-With this, they can know marks obtained and rank.
-Also, result indicates status of qualifying in exam.
+Most important event for all medical aspirants will be the declaration of NEET 2019 Result.
+With this, they can know the marks obtained and rank.
+Also, the result indicates the status of qualifying in the exam.
 Only those with cut off marks or more will be able to participate in counselling.
-Candidates can check result of NEET 2019 at nta.ac.in.
-Until last year, result was made available at cbseresults.nic.in.
-However because this year CBSE will not conduct exam, NTA will, therefore result will also be available at official website of NTA that is nta.ac.in.
-After checking result, candidates should download rank letter and register for counselling.
+Candidates can check the result of NEET 2019 at nta.ac.in.
+Until last year, the result was made available at cbseresults.nic.in.
+However because this year CBSE will not conduct exam, NTA will, therefore result will also be available at the official website of NTA that is nta.ac.in.
+After checking result, candidates should download the rank letter and register for counselling.

 NEET 2019 Cut Off